 Uncle Lim’s kitchen

 He crossed the line of the enemies disguised as locals and finally arrived at Pangkor Laut Island.
-He made his last escape by swimming 45 minutes out from Emerald Bay and finally rescued the Royal NavyChapman’se.
+He made his last escape by swimming 45 minutes from Emerald Bay and finally rescued the Royal NavyChapman’se.

 Royal Bay Beach Club

-The Royal Bay Beach Club is only 50 meters away from our Garden Villas, overlooking the beach with an infinity pool beside it.
+The Royal Bay Beach Club is only 50 meters from our Garden Villas, overlooking the beach with an infinity pool beside it.

-You can choose to dine inside or enjoy the sea view next to the pool.
+You can dine inside or enjoy the sea view next to the pool.
 The club serves a mix of easy-eating Asian and Western meals and offers a wide range of beverages and cocktails.

-Hiking in the rainforest
+Trekking in the rainforest

 After breakfast, we gathered at the library to meet our guide, Justine.
 He is an experienced naturalist who answers our questions about the fascinating flora and fauna along the trail.
 Since there were kids in our group, we took the shorter trail from the resort to Emerald Bay, about an hour of a slow hike.